 The Minnie & Friends breakfast is the most affordable of all the Disneyland character dining locations, except for the fact that you must have a theme park ticket to dine there, and we know those are not cheap (but we can toadally help you save some green on Disneyland Resort tickets).
 As mentioned, you will pay at a register before you are seated.
 Buffet meals are $41, plus tax, for adults and $24, plus tax, for children ages 3 to 9.
 Tax is added to the bill but gratuity is not, at least for now.
 That differs from other character dining experiences, which automatically add gratuity to the bill when you pay your server after the meal.
 If you have a Magic Key pass, present it for a discount.

 While this character dining is technically the cheapest, it also has the least amount of service.
 At other character dining locations, such as Storytellers Café, the waiters bring your drinks or specialty items (such as omelets or oatmeal).
-At Plaza Inn, you collect your own omelets, beverages and also get your own paper napkins and plastic utensils, but that may just be a sign of the times for now.
+At Plaza Inn, you collect your own omelets and beverages, but that may just be a sign of the times for now.
 On the other hand, at Plaza Inn, the buffet servers plate your food.
 At other character dining buffets, you serve yourself.
 Once you're finished eating, someone will come by to clear used plates and trays at Plaza Inn.

 Tips for Attending Character Dining at Plaza Inn